THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 2.
 Election and Succession of Presidential Officers.

-The President-Elect shall be elected annually for a period of one year by a vote of the Regular Members in good standing of the Society during the Annual Meeting.
-The President-Elect, the President, and the Past President are required to be Regular Members of the Society and in good standing.
-Election of the President-Elect shall be by simple plurality of votes received from all Members attending the election during the Annual Meeting [and Members who voted by a Board-approved proxy mechanism].
-The President-Elect shall assume that office at the conclusion of the Annual Meeting; at the same time, the previous President-Elect shall become President and the previous President shall become Past President.
-Past Presidents shall not be eligible for re-election to the office of President-Elect or as a Director for a period of one year after completing their term as Past President.
+The President-Elect shall be elected annually for a period of one year by a vote of the Members in good standing of the Society during the Annual Meeting.
+The President-Elect, the President, and the Past President are required to be Members of the Society and in good standing.
+Election of the President-Elect shall be by simple plurality of votes received from all Members attending the election during the Annual Meeting, either in person or through an electronic voting software.
+The President-Elect shall assume that office at the conclusion of the Annual Meeting and, at the same time, the previous President-Elect shall assume the office of President at the conclusion of the Annual Meeting and, at the same time, the previous President shall become Past President.
+The Past President shall not be eligible for re-election to the office of President-Elect for a period of one year after completing their term as Past President.

-The Secretary shall assist the President and shall be responsible for the minutes of all meetings of the Board of Directors and Special Meetings.
-The Secretary shall be elected by the Board of Directors from amongst their ranks and may not also hold a Presidential Office.
-The Secretary shall substitute for the President if neither the Past President nor the President-Elect can serve.
+Both Secretary and Past Secretary shall assist the President and shall be responsible for recording, transcribing, and organizing the minutes of all meetings of the Board of Directors and Special Meetings.
+The Past President shall take over the role of Secretary if neither Secretary or Past Secretary are present for a meeting of the Board of Directors or a Special Meeting.
+The Secretary shall be appointed by the President from the Board of Directors and approved by the Board of Directors and may not also hold a Presidential Office.
+The Secretary shall substitute for the President if neither the Past President nor the President-Elect can serve and, at the same time, the Past Secretary will take over the Secretary position.

 Section 4.
 The Treasurer.

-The Treasurer shall be responsible for overseeing all moneys and valuable effects in the name and to the credit of the Society, and for overseeing full and accurate accounting of receipts and disbursements in books belonging to the Society.
-The Treasurer shall render to the President and Board of Directors at its regular meetings, or when the Board of Directors so requires, an account of the financial transactions and status of the Society.
+The Treasurer and Backup Treasurer shall be responsible for timely oversight of all moneys and valuable effects in the name and to the credit of the Society, and for overseeing full, timely, and accurate accounting of receipts and disbursements in books belonging to the Society.
+Both Treasurers shall render to the President and Board of Directors at its Regular Meetings, or when the Board of Directors so requires, an account of the financial transactions and status of the Society.
 The Treasurer shall serve as Chairperson of the Finance Committee.
-The Treasurer shall be appointed by the President and confirmed with a majority vote of the Board of Directors and may not also hold a Presidential Office.
-The Treasurer serves as a voting Board Member and will stay in office until such time that the Treasurer resigns or is replaced by the Board of Directors by a majority vote.
-The Treasurer shall substitute for the President if the Past President, the President-Elect, and the Secretary cannot serve.
+The Treasurer shall be appointed by the President annually and approved by the Board of Directors and does not have term limits.
+When the President appoints a new Treasurer, the current Treasurer will automatically become the Backup Treasurer.
+The Treasurer serves as a non-voting Board Member and shall substitute for the President if the Past President, the President-Elect, and the Secretary cannot serve.
+In a situation in which the Treasurer resigns or is replaced by a majority vote of the Board of Directors, the Backup Treasurer will take his/her position as Treasurer.

 Section 5.
 Contracts.